jeff-adkisson/swe-3313-fall-2023/project/README.md

 Your decision table can be made in markdown OR you can create it in something like Excel or Word and put a screenshot of the image into your markdown (screenshot must be in your GitHub repo and visible in the document).

+I recommend creating your Decision Table *after* you write the requirements for all versions.
+Then you can pull the requirements out for the single decision table related to this part of the project.

+When you are done with your Decision Table, ask yourself if it simplifies understanding the conditional logical of your system.
+If not, revise it.

 ### Requirements Introduction

-You will also create a short introduction to your requirements briefly explaining what is included and a link to the requirements, use case diagram, and decision table.
-This must be off of your main README.md.
+You will create a short introduction to your requirements briefly explaining what is included and a link to the requirements, use case diagram, decision table, and presentation.

+This must be off of your project's main README.md.
 The purpose of this is to assist your user (me) finding your requirements work.
 Do no put all of your requirements work into the main README.md file.
 It will get far too long.
 Split the project components into separate sections and organize your work intelligently.

+Make sure your requirements introduction is neatly integrated into the documentation from your Project Plan.
+At the end of the project, I should be able to find all of your material easily with links to the appropriate work without opening a dozen files in your repo.

 ### Requirements Presentation

-After your requirements are complete and available in your team Github repo as an easy-to-read Markdown document, you will once again produce a 5 minute video presentation to your client (me) to give a high level review of your project focusing on requirements you consider highest priority, most interesting, highest risk, etc. Do not just spend five minutes reading requirements.
+After your requirements are complete and available in your team Github repo as an easy-to-read Markdown document, you will once again produce a 5 minute video presentation to your client (me) to give a high level review of your project focusing on requirements you consider highest priority, most interesting, highest risk, etc. *Do not just spend five minutes reading requirements.*

 Once again, the presentation is to simulate convincing your client that you are on the path to success, that you have carefully considered and are working to managing risk, and that your project is organized and carefully planned.
 I should feel happy and confident after watching your presentation that your team understands the project, is not missing anything and furthermore, is not adding anything that will increase the risk of failure.
 Like before, carefully plan your presentation and make it professional quality.

 ### Writing Center Bonus

 Do not forget that you can get up to two extra points on your final grade visiting the Writing Center (1 visit = 1 point, 2 visits = 2 points).
+If you go, show them this document.

 ### Instructions and Grading Rubric